djgroen/MPWide/README.md

 ------------------
 MPWide README
-version 1.5.1, last modified on June 8th 2013
+version 1.8, last modified on August 9th 2013
 ------------------

 This is a README for the MPWide communication library, which has been written by Derek Groen.